 Flu vaccines are inactivated flu viruses that, once injected into you, spur your immune system into creating protective antibodies without actually causing any disease.
 That means that, when you later do actually encounter a live flu virus, your body is … Continue reading

 I’m thrilled to introduce you to Vegan Kalamazoo’s own Valerie Litznerski, who, a couple of weeks ago, won the Tejas 500 ultracycling race and so is currently the reigning female U.S. ultracycling champ.
 And she did it all on the power of plants!
 Valerie was kind enough to let me interview her, and I’m sure you’ll find her as inspiring as I did!

 What is ultracycling?

 Ultracycling races are 100 miles or more.
-The UMCA has a series of races throughout the country and several international races that range from 100 to over … Continue reading
+The UMCA has a series of races throughout the country and several international races that range from 100 … Continue reading

 We Kalamazoo residents are lucky in so many ways—we get to live in a great town with great culture, sports, and other amenities, in a great part of the country.

 We’re also lucky to have a great pool of local vegan knowledge and talent, of the kind you usually only find in big cities.
 Last year we enjoyed top-notch speakers on veganism and religion, veganism and social justice, and animal law, among other topics.

 And now we’ve got an … Continue reading

 Vegan Kalamazoo is thrilled to announce that on Tuesday, September 20, Kalamazoo will be hosting a true vegan visionary and celebrity, Dr. Will Tuttle.
 Author of the bestselling The World Peace Diet, Dr. Tuttle will be lecturing on Healing Our World: A Deeper Look at Food at The Wesley Foundation Student Center at Western Michigan University in Kalamazoo.